drewgendreau/Socrata.jl/README.md

 * `q`
 * `limit` and `offset` as described above.

-Note that any references to columns inside these arguments must reference the dataset`s API Field ID, which can be found on any Socrata dataset page under Export => SODA API => Column IDs.
+Note that any references to columns inside these arguments must reference the dataset's API Field ID, which can be found on any Socrata dataset page under Export => SODA API => Column IDs.
 ## Examples

 Setup